ihaveamac/9.6-dbgen-xmls/README.md

 ctrtool --exefsdir=exefs --decompresscode contents.0000.xxxxxxxx
 ```
 (Don't forget to replace `xxxxxxxx` with the value in the filename)
-This should extract the decompressed `code.bin` out of the exefs on the main content and you can skip everything below up to "Extract code.bin and generate xml" and skip the first command.
+This should extract the decompressed `code.bin` out of the exefs on the main content and you can skip everything below up to "Extract code.bin and generate XML" and skip the first command.
 * `--decompresscode` may not be needed here, however we don't know how older versions of ctrtool will react to it missing.

 ###### Method 2 - Shallow CIA Decryption

-This method it's also easy and it can also be less time consuming, but you still have to do everything coming after this part.
+This method is also easy and it can be less time consuming, but you still have to do everything comming after this part.

 Place the CIA inside the `/D9Game` directory on the root of the SD card.
 Start Decrypt9 from whatever entrypoint on your 3DS, go to Game Decryptor Options and select CIA Decryptor (shallow), after that you'll have to wait until it's finished.
 If it fails, then there's something wrong with your CIA.

-But if it's successful, then extract the contents out of the CIA and run `ncchinfo_gen_exefs.py` again.
+But if it's successful, then extract the contents from the CIA and run `ncchinfo_gen_exefs.py` again.
 ```
 ctrtool --contents=contents rom.cia

 python ncchinfo_gen_exefs.py contents.0000.xxxxxxxx
 ```
 (Don't forget to replace `xxxxxxxx` with the value in the filename)
-This should create named `ncchinfo.bin`.
+This should create a file named `ncchinfo.bin`.
 If `ncchinfo_gen_exefs.py` only prints "Done!" or the `ncchinfo.bin` size is 16 bytes, then there's something is wrong with your CIA.

 #### Generating the XORpads

-Now it's time to generate the xorpads using Decrypt9, you need to place the `ncchinfo.bin`, `seeddb.bin` (only if rom is from the eShop) and the necessary KeyX files in the SD card, for the KeyX files place them in root of the SD card, and for `ncchinfo.bin` and `seeddb.bin` place them inside `/Decrypt9` directory located in the root of SD card.
+Now it's time to generate the xorpads using Decrypt9.
+First, you'll need to place both `ncchinfo.bin` and `seeddb.bin` (`seeddb.bin` is needed only if rom is from the eShop) inside the `/Decrypt9` directory located in the root of the SD card and the necessary KeyX files in the root of the SD card.
 Start Decrypt9 from whatever entrypoint on your 3DS, go to XORpad Generator Options and select NCCH Padgen.
 If everything goes well, this will generate the XORpads to decrypt the rom exefs.
 The XORpads will be placed inside `/Decrypt9` in the SD card.

 #### Applying the XORpads on the exefs

-With the xorpads you can now start decrypting the rom exefs, if your rom is a .3ds, then you will have to extract the main partition, this can be done by running `3dstool`, if you have a .cia you can skip this command.
+With the xorpads you can now start decrypting the rom exefs.
+If your rom is a .3ds, you will have to extract the main partition.
+This can be done by running `3dstool` (if you have a .cia you can skip this command).
 ```
 3dstool -xvt0f cci 0.cxi rom.3ds
 ```
-This will extract the main partition to `0.cxi`, if you're working with a .cia you already have extracted the main content previously (`contents.0000.xxxxxxxx`) and you have to replace `0.cxi` with that file on the next command, now it's time to get the actual decrypted exefs with `3dstool` using the xorpads, so you may want to move them to the same directory as the rom.
+This will extract the main partition to `0.cxi`, if you're working with a .cia you already have extracted the main content previously (`contents.0000.xxxxxxxx`) and you will have to replace `0.cxi` with that file on the next command.
+Now it's time to get the actual decrypted exefs with `3dstool` using the xorpads, so you may want to move them to the same directory as the rom.
 If you only have one xorpad (.Main.exefs_norm.xorpad) run `3dstool` like this:
 ```
 3dstool -xvtf cxi 0.cxi --exefs exefs.bin --exefs-xor 000400000XXXXX00.Main.exefs_norm.xorpad